 Pathfinder has brought reproductive health care to tens of millions of people in more than 120 countries in Africa, Asia, the Near East, Latin America, and Europe.
-Today, our 1,000-plus employees work alongside hundreds of local partner organizations, helping implement projects that address a wide range of sexual and reproductive health issues. .
+Today, our 1,000-plus employees work alongside hundreds of local partner organizations, helping implement projects that address a wide range of sexual and reproductive health issues.

 PAST PROJECT: Pathfinder provides technical assistance and clinical support to doctors, nurses, and midwives providing comprehensive RH services to marginalized populations in rural and peri-urban communities throughout Peru.

-This project aims to increase the use and quality of health services through performance-based payments to health facilities, the development of mechanisms to manage performance-based financing at provincial and district levels, and community surveys.
+PAST PROJECT: From 2010-2014, Pathfinder increased the use and quality of health services through performance-based payments to health facilities, the development of mechanisms to manage performance-based financing at provincial and district levels, and community surveys.

 PAST PROJECT: Pathfinder supported surgical treatment services for women suffering from obstetric fistula, including paying for their transportation, diagnostic testing, and essential personal items.